mfthomps/Labtainers/README.md

 so you may want to logout/login, or start a new bash shell before using Labtainers the first time.

+February 18, 2021
+- UI was rebuilding images because it was updating file times without cause
+- Clean up UI code to remove some redundant data copies.

 February 14, 2021
 - Add local build option to UI
 - Create empty faux\_init for centos6 bases.